 The process of applying an external voltage to the p-n junction diode is known as the biasing.
 We generally bias p-n junction in the following ways.
 The full explanation of Biasing a diode is given below with VI characteristics of PN Junction Diode.

 - Forward bias: In forward bias negative terminal is connected to n-type material and the positive terminal is connected to p-type material across the diode shows the decrease in the built-in potential barrier.

 - Reverse bias: In reverse bias negative terminal is connected to p-type material and the positive terminal is connected to n-type material across the diode shows the increase in the built-in potential barrier.

 - Zero bias: In zero bias no external voltage is applied.

 In the modern electronics p-n junction possesses special properties that are useful in many applications.
-We can bias p-n junction in following ways by applying an external voltage or not.
-Three possible biasing conditions and two operating regions for the typical p-n junction diode are explained below.
+We can bias the PN junction in the following ways by applying an external voltage.
+3 possible biasing conditions and 2 operating regions for the typical p-n junction diode are explained below.